Rapptz/discord.py/docs/api.rst

     :param member: The :class:`Member` that updated their profile with the updated info.

-.. function:: on_server_create(server)
+.. function:: on_server_join(server)
-              on_server_delete(server)

-    Called when a :class:`Server` is created or deleted.
+    Called when a :class:`Server` is either created by the :class:`Client` or when the :class:`Client` joins a server.

+    :param server: The class:`Server` that was joined.

+.. function:: on_server_remove(server)

+    Called when a :class:`Server` is removed from the :class:`Client`.

+    This happens through, but not limited to, these circumstances:

+    - The client got banned.
+    - The client got kicked.
+    - The client left the server.
+    - The client or the server owner deleted the server.

-    Note that the server that is created must belong to the :class:`Client` and the server that got deleted must have been part of the client's participating servers.
+    In order for this event to be invoked then the :class:`Client` must have been part of the server to begin with. (i.e. it is part of :attr:`Client.servers`)

-    :param server: The :class:`Server` that got created or deleted.
+    :param server: The :class:`Server` that got removed.

 .. function:: on_server_role_create(server, role)
               on_server_role_delete(server, role)